isaacs/jackspeak/README.md

       // description is optional as well.
       description: `Make the flags wave`,
       // default value for flags is 'false', unless you change it
-      default: true
+      default: true,
     },
     'no-flag': {
       // you can can always negate a flag with `--no-flag`
       // specifying a negate option will let you define a short
       // single-char option for negation.
       short: 'F',
-      description: `Do not wave the flags`
+      description: `Do not wave the flags`,
     },
   })